tgclark20/Coding-Samples/README.md

  All questions are answered within the **ExampleQuestions.py** file. **testSuite.py** has also been provided for quick unit testing of the requirements provided in the prompt.

 # Acknowledgements
  Thank you for taking the time to review my submission.
-I look forward to hearing your feedback and how i can contribute to USGS.
+I look forward to hearing your feedback and how I can contribute to USGS.